NPH El Salvador

 Our NPH helps children who cannot live with their families as well as disadvantaged children living in neighbouring communities.
 The NPH property includes a preschool through to secondary school, clinic, administrative offices, chapel, vocational workshops, a farm and gardens, dining room and kitchen; houses for the boys, girls and the babies.

-NPH El Salvador is led by Dora Lemus, who grew up at NPH El Salvador and went on to study psychology.
-There are also over 125 dedicated staff.
+NPH El Salvador is led by Dora Lemus, who grew up at NPH El Salvador, studied psychology and worked for several years as a psychologist at NPH Honduras.
+She leads a team of 117 dedicated employees.

 1999: First 12 children arrived in Santa Ana.